Brazilian who lives on an island with an erupting volcano shows how La Palma was covered in ash; watch video | World

 Brasileira shows protective equipment she wears in La Palma because of the eruption of the Cumbre Vieja volcano — Photo: Janadark de Oliveira e Silva/Personal Archive

-According to Silva, the city has told residents that earthquakes happen when there is a release of gas from the volcano, and that there are explosions, but that this is not a real risk for homes.
+According to her, the city has told residents that earthquakes occur when gas is released from the volcano and explosions occur, but that there is no real risk to the houses.

 “Many mouths have opened in the volcano, each day one opens.
 We don’t understand why.
-The fear we have is that the exit will not be enough to handle the lava pressure, and that could cause a very strong earthquake.” , she says.
+The fear we have is that the exit will not be enough to handle the lava pressure, and that could cause a very strong earthquake.” , account.

 Another thing that changed in her routine was the ashes that fell from the sky.